 The voice is the first instrument and the one that connects us to each other.
 Every voice is unique and in this workshop we will create a group setting where everyone will let their unique voice ring out with confidence.
 The early part of the workshop will focus on techniques for projecting, proper breathing, tone, rhythm and developing tools for intonation (singing in key).
 From there we will work on techniques for finding basic harmony and developing the ability to maintain a harmony note without drifting to the lead singers note.
 We will learn how to fine tune harmony through the use of tone and timing.
 We will do all this work but it will feel like all we are doing is having a great time, looking forward to singing with you!

-Pre-requisites: This is a workshop for anyone who likes to sing and wishes to improve their singing.
-Sing Out Strong is a good foundation for the next-level Vocal Harmony class.
+Pre-requisite: This is a workshop for anyone who likes to sing and wishes to improve their singing.
+Sing out Strong is a good foundation for the next-level Vocal Harmony class.

-Class: This workshop is for anyone who loves to sing and wants to explore lead and harmony vocals in a safe, supportive, and fun environment.
-Working with repertoire drawn from both bluegrass and old time archives, we’ll look at the finer points of lead and harmony singing, including breathing and vocal production, exploring your vocal range, singing solo and lead parts, how to find harmony parts, how to “blend” with other voices when harmonizing, and how to use your voice to work with tone.
-We’ll look at single voice songs, and move on to duet, as well as call and response.
-Everyone will have the opportunity to learn lead, tenor, and baritone parts, and we’ll spend time singing all together and in small groups.
-We’re really looking forward to doing some singing with you!
+CLASS DESCRIPTION: This workshop is for anyone who loves to sing and wants to explore lead and harmony vocals in a safe, supportive, and fun environment.
+Working with repertoire drawn from a mix of Cajun, Traditional Louisiana, Classic Country and Sibling-style Harmonies, we’ll look at the finer points of lead and harmony singing, including breathing and vocal production, exploring your vocal range, singing solo and lead parts, how to find harmony parts, how to “blend” with other voices when harmonizing, and how to use your voice to work with tone.

 Northern Lights offers guest meal packages for spouses or parent/guardians.
 Please see our FREQUENTLY ASKED QUESTIONS page for more information on Guests.